Matt Le Tissier: Southampton

-On 2 April 2000, Le Tissier scored a last minute penalty for Southampton in a 2–1 defeat to Sunderland.
-This brought his tally of Premiership goals to 100, making him only the sixth player and first midfielder to reach this milestone.
+On 2 April 2000, Le Tissier scored a last-minute penalty for Southampton in a 2–1 defeat to Sunderland.
+This brought his tally of Premier League goals to 100, making him only the sixth player and first midfielder to reach this milestone.

-He scored the last goal in the final competitive match played at The Dell on 19 May 2001, against Arsenal.
+Le Tissier scored the last goal in the final competitive match played at The Dell on 19 May 2001, against Arsenal.
 This turned out to be his last goal for Southampton.
-He played several games for the club during 2001–02, the first season at the new St Mary's Stadium, in an eventual 11th-place finish.
-His final competitive appearance for the Saints came against West Ham on 30 January 2002.
+He played several games for the club during the 2001–02 season, the first season at the new St Mary's Stadium, in an eventual 11th-place finish.
+His final competitive appearance for the Saints came against West Ham United on 30 January 2002.
 He announced on 29 March 2002 that he would retire from playing at the season's end after limping off with a recurrence of a calf strain during a reserve team game against Charlton Athletic.

-His final match, a testimonial against an England XI in May 2002, ended in a 9–9 draw, with Le Tissier playing 45 minutes for each side, while his 10-year-old son Mitchell came on as a substitute in the second half, scoring four times.
+Le Tissier's final match, a testimonial against an England XI in May 2002, ended in a 9–9 draw, with Le Tissier playing 45 minutes for each side, while his ten-year-old son Mitchell came on as a substitute in the second half, scoring four times.

 Throughout his career, Le Tissier had a fearsome reputation for scoring from the spot, converting 47 of the 48 penalties that he took for Southampton.
 His sole failure to convert came on 24 March 1993 in a match against Nottingham Forest, his spot kick being saved by Forest keeper Mark Crossley, the feat being so unique that Crossley describes it as the save of which he is most proud.

+Le Tissier played in the top division of English football for 16 consecutive seasons, being a regular player for the majority of them, but never won a major trophy or played in a European competition, with Southampton's highest finish during his career being the seventh place final position in 1990.

 Eastleigh

-After leaving Southampton, he had a two-season-long spell with non-league side Eastleigh, where he played alongside his former Southampton teammate David Hughes.
+After leaving Southampton, Le Tissier had a two-season-long spell with non-league side Eastleigh, where he played alongside his former Southampton teammate David Hughes.
 He made his debut in a 3–0 victory over Newport (IOW) in the Hampshire Senior Cup in October 2002.
-He played his last match for the club early in August 2003, starring in the Hampshire Chronicle Cup Final second leg victory against Winchester City.
+He played his last match for the club early in August 2003, starring in the Hampshire Chronicle Cup Final second-leg victory against Winchester City.